 Mr. Reisz has received many industry awards, and has served as a speaker at numerous events for the National Association of Home Care and other state Home Care Associations.
 He has served on many boards over the course of his career and is a past president of the Healthfield Hospice Foundation, as well as supporting numerous charitable organizations.

-As General Counsel for Aveanna Healthcare, Shannon Drake oversees all aspects of the company’s legal dealings.
+As Chief Legal Officer for Aveanna Healthcare, Shannon Drake oversees all aspects of the company’s legal dealings.
 His activities include general litigation, mergers and acquisitions, and regulatory compliance, among others.

 Prior to joining Aveanna, he served as Senior Vice President and Chief Counsel at Kindred At Home, a $2.5 billion home health, hospice, and community care provider, and Assistant General Counsel at Pruitt Healthcare, a Southeast regional operator of nursing facilities and home health and hospice locations.

 Before becoming in-house counsel, Mr. Drake was associated with Arnall Golden Gregory, LLP, an Atlanta-based law firm with a national practice representing long-term care and post-acute care providers.
 He spent his early years in the legal profession as a Judge Advocate in the United States Marine Corps.

 He received his Bachelor of Arts degree in economics and political science and his Juris Doctor’s degree from The University of Georgia.
 He is a member of the Georgia, North Carolina, and South Carolina Bar associations.
 He is also a member of the American Health Lawyers Association and is a frequent speaker at national health law and compliance programs.

 He serves on the Board of Directors of Mt.
 Bethel Christian Academy and is an active Life Group leader for middle school students.
 Previously, he served as Secretary of the Kindred-Gentiva Hospice Foundation and was an active den leader with the Boy Scouts of America.